Car3man/Unity.TrackableState/README.md

 # Unity Trackable State

 Small Unity package that turns your POCO classes into trackable objects.
-It observes property and collection changes, and provides a single event stream with detailed path, change kind, old/new values, and optional index/key info.
+It observes property and collection changes, and provides a single event stream with detailed path, old/new values, and optional index/key info.

 Core ideas:
 - Mark your POCOs with [Trackable] and call AsTrackable() to get a proxy that implements ITrackable.